ChainSafe/forest/README.md

 ```

 For more in-depth usage and sample use cases, please refer to the Forest Docker
-documentation in the [Forest Book](https://chainsafe.github.io/forest/).
-Keep in
+documentation in the [Forest Book].
+Keep in mind that the `latest` tag is the
-mind that the `latest` tag is the latest stable release.
-If you want to current
+latest stable release.
+If you want to current development build, use the `edge`
-development build, use the `edge` tag.
+tag.

 ## Dependencies